ngush67/Calculator-app/README.md

-# Simple Calculator Web App.
+# Simple Calculator Web App

 This is a simple, responsive calculator built with HTML, CSS, and JavaScript.
 It performs basic arithmetic operations including addition, subtraction, multiplication, and division.